 Using the measurement information you gathered, apply the lift you would like to the stock measurements.
 This will give you an accurate idea of what to order when upgrading your suspension components.

-*for future reference: we are developing a lift/height result list so you will know exactly what you will get lift wise, depending on your platform, without accessories, in stock form, when installing our coils.
+*for future reference: we are developing a lift/height result list so you will know exactly what lift you will get, depending on your platform, without accessories, in stock form, when installing our coils.
 Stay tuned!

 Considering additional weight

 Because most of us utilize our trucks for their intended purposes, towing or loading the bed might be a concern all while maintaining a level suspension.
-To compensate for more weight in the bed simply do just that, load the bed with your usual weight i.e. motorcycles, sod, gravel, wood etc. Park on level ground and take the same measurements as stated above and only then order your suspension components.
+To compensate for more weight in the bed simply do just that, load the bed with your usual weight i.e. motorcycles, sod, gravel, wood etc. Park on level ground and take the same measurements as stated above, order your suspension components accordingly.

 Another thing to consider is the added accessories you've installed or plan on installing in the future.
 Our posted lift heights are based on the most common Quad-Cab trucks without accessories installed.
 Naturally it should be understood that installing accessories will affect the lift height.
 Anticipate roughly 1/4 inch difference from our advertised lift height.